refinedev/refine/documentation/docs/tutorial/1-getting-started/antd/2-create-project.md

 <Checklist>

 <ChecklistItem id="getting-started-antd">
-I'm able to create a new refine project with Ant Design
+I understood how to create a new project
 </ChecklistItem>
 <ChecklistItem id="getting-started-antd-2">
-I am able to start the refine dev server.
+I run the dev server and previewed my website
 </ChecklistItem>

 </Checklist>